Key Takeaways:

 FAQs

-1. How do I request traffic camera footage in California?
+1. How do I obtain traffic camera footage in California?

-Identify who owns the camera.
-Submit a formal Public Records Act (PRA) request if the entity is a government agency, and contact the owner directly for private footage.
+Identify the camera owner.
+Submit a Public Records Act (PRA) request for government-owned cameras, and contact private owners directly for CCTV or residential footage.

 2. How long do traffic cameras keep footage?

-Most agencies and private owners delete footage within seven to 30 days.
-Note that some cameras only stream live and don’t record at all.
+Most agencies and private owners delete footage within 7 to 30 days, and many traffic cameras only stream live without recording.

 3. Can I get red-light camera footage after a crash?